anoopsarkar/nlp-class/hw1.md

 In this case, the output is correct, but the most plausible substitution is not always the best candidate for a correction.

-[!IMPORTANT]
-Use the `distilbert-base-uncased` language model for this homework.
+> :warning: Use the `distilbert-base-uncased` language model for this homework.

 ### The Challenge